kemckinnmsft/Ready/MW-SC-TS317.md

 	^IMAGE[Open Screenshot](\Media\wzwfc1l4.jpg)

 ===
-# Security and Compliance Center 🐱‍👤
+# Security and Compliance Center
 [:arrow_left: Home](#azure-information-protection)

 In this exercise, we will migrate your AIP Labels and activate them in the Security and Compliance Center.
 This will allow you to see the labels in Microsoft Information Protection based clients such as Office 365 for Mac and Mobile Devices.

-We will use the Preview Windows Unified Client installed on Client02 to demo these capabilities in this lab.
-If you have a Mac system with the insider preview for CLP, you can use the tenant information provided to test on your device.
+Although we will not be demonstrating these capabilities in this lab, you can use the tenant information provided to test on your own devices.

 ---
-# Activating Unified Labeling
+## Activating Unified Labeling

 In this task, we will activate the labels from the Azure Portal for use in the Security and Compliance Center.